 All-rounded Development for Our Future Leaders

-Following the CASEL approved framework, the courses’ content is based on studies in emotional intelligence, resilience, post-traumatic growth, neuroscience, mindfulness/focused attention, and self-esteem.
+Following the CASEL approved framework, the Mandarin Courses Hong Kong’ content is based on studies in Emotional Intelligence Training for Leaders, resilience, post-traumatic growth, neuroscience, mindfulness/focused attention, and self-esteem.
 These lessons benefit the entire kid—mind, heart, and body—the entire child.

 Particular emphasis is placed on how our physical bodies (nerves, muscles, etc.), brains (the triune brain), and hearts (emotions) collaborate to promote health, learning, and connection.